DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/textColor.md

 ---
 <!-- Description goes here -->
-The colors must have in the following format: hexadecimal color
+The color must be in the following format: hexadecimal color.